Transfiguration

 We have seen how Jesus gave Peter, James and John a VISION of what the future will be like for those who are glorified with God at the return of Jesus.
 Moses and Elijah are still dead and awaiting their resurrection along with all of God’s saints.

-For more information on the subject of life after death see CSCOG7 Staff Heaven, CSCOG7 Staff Immortal Soul and CSCOG7 Staff Elijah and the fiery chariot to heaven.
+For more information about life after death see COSCOG7 Heaven, COSCOG7 Immortal Soul and COSCOG7 Elijah and the fiery chariot to heaven.

 Read more from the archives: